dolphinsuite/docs/SendDolphin/Articles/how-to/get-ses-smtp-credentials.md

 ## 1. Get an AWS account

-You will be require to sign up for an AWS account if you havenot have it yet.
+You will be require to sign up for an AWS account if you have not have it yet.
 To do so [click here](https://aws.com).

 ## 2. Config an SNS